CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

     }
     ```

-3. Lets add simple configuration that will allow as to choose priority for Task created inside SalesOrderToApproveEventJob Job
+3. Let's add a simple configuration that allows us to set the priority for the Task created within the SalesOrderToApproveEventJob job.

     - Create new SettingDefinition lists